aws-samples/foundation-model-benchmarking-tool/docs/misc/ec2_instance_creation_steps.md

 1. Click "Launch Instances":
    ![](../img/ec2connect4.png)

 1. Type in a name for your instance (recommended to include your alias in the name), and then scroll down.
 Search for ‘deep learning ami’ in the box.
-Select the one that says “Deep Learning OSS Nvidia Driver AMI GPU PyTorch”. **Your version number might be different**.
+Select the one that says **Deep Learning OSS Nvidia Driver AMI GPU PyTorch** for a GPU instance type, select **Deep Learning AMI Neuron (Ubuntu 22.04)** for an Inferential/Trainium instance type. **Your version number might be different**.
     ![](../img/ec2connect5a.png)

 1. Name your instance _FMBenchInstance_.